 One of the best things about sailing in Split is it gives you access to some of Croatia’s most beautiful beaches.
 Take Brač island for example, if you rent a boat from here, you will be a stone’s throw away from Croatia’s most famous, most photographed beach, Zlatni Rat.
-This unique strip of sand stretches out into the turquoise ocean, giving you breathtaking panoramic views.
-On mainland Split, Bačvice beach is popular with families with its central location and shallow waters, but if you head 4km west of the main city, you will come across the more secluded Kašjuni beach, with translucent emerald waters, views of towering cliff-faces, and a tree-lined shingle beach.
-Though the area has few facilities, it’s part of what makes it feel so idyllic, so be sure to check it out during your yacht charter!
+You can spend the day here on your yacht charter taking in the exquisite view of the islands and town.
+Dock in the berths here and spend the night in your cabins listening to the sound of the waves.
+On mainland Split, Bačvice beach is popular during the day with families.
+If you sail 4km west of the main town, you will come across the more secluded Kašjuni beach, with translucent emerald waters, views of towering cliff-faces, and a tree-lined shingle beach.
+A bareboat charter or catamaran rental will enable you to see the most heavenly corners of Split, and the other islands of Croatia.

-Wake up early and grab a coffee from a cafe in Diocletian’s Palace.
-A UNESCO World Heritage Site, the palace covers over 38,000 sq meters, and is the living heart of the city.
-Home to restaurants, galleries, bars, shops, residents, the monument is one of the world’s most impressive Roman remains which is still inhabited and used on a day-to-day basis.
-Spend the morning getting lost in the arches and alleys of the palace, and grab some lunch from one of the many restaurants serving up exquisite Croatian dishes, before hopping on Bus 12 from the Riva out to Marjan National Park for a breath of fresh air in what’s known as the ‘lungs’ of the city of Split.
+Wake up early and leave the cabins on your chartered yacht to watch the sunrise over Split and grab a coffee from a cafe in Diocletian’s Palace - what a way to start the day!
+A UNESCO World Heritage Site, the palace covers over 38,000 sq meters, and is the living heart of the old town.
+The monument is one of the world’s most impressive Roman town remains which is still inhabited and used on a day-to-day basis.
+Spend the morning getting lost in the details of the arches and alleys of the palace and grab some lunch from one of the many restaurants serving up exquisite dishes from Croatia, before hopping on Bus 12 from the Riva out to Marjan National Park for a breath of fresh air in what’s known as the ‘lungs’ of the city of Split.

 Our team of experts is at your disposal to organise your very own cruise.
 Your online request will be dealt with shortly.
 One of our advisors will contact you by email or by phone.
 Free quotes, without engagement.Contact one of our advisors